edassis/gdscript-interfaces/README.md

 By default, the script validates all found GDScripts in the project when the application is loaded, since this mimics the expected behavior from other languages most closely.
 However, a few options may be tweaked to change this behavior (these are properties on the singleton).

-#### @export var runtime_validation: bool = false

-This toggles whether all implementations should be validated immediately upon load, or if they should first be validated when they're tested against.
-If you have a lot of classes that may not always be loaded in a play session then this might be preferable for performance reasons, but it introduces the risk of never discovering incomplete implementations.

 #### @export var allow_string_classes: bool = false

 If this is true, a list of all interfaces is saved in memory to enable using "const implements = ['InterfaceName']" instead of preloads only.
 For big projects with lots of "class_name" scripts this should be off to safe memory (preloads have to be used in that case).

-#### @export var validate_dirs: Array[String] = ["res://"]

-This option sets what directories the library should scan for classes that implements interfaces in.
-By default it's set to the project root, but it should preferably be changed to something more specific like "res://src/", or "res://src/contracts/".
-The option has no effect if the library is configured to only do runtime validation.

 #### @export var strict_validation: bool = true

 If strict validation is off, the `implements` method will only check if an entity has the provided interfaces in its `implements` constant.
 This may be preferable if proper validation turns out to incur a significant performance penalty (I haven't tested this system on larger projects).
 However, each check are usually only run once, since the results of validations are cached.
 Note that disabling strict validation pretty much removes the benefits of having interfaces in the first place.

+#### @export var validate_dirs: Array[String] = ["res://"]

+This option sets what directories the library should scan for classes that implements interfaces in.
+By default it's set to the project root, but it should preferably be changed to something more specific like "res://src/", or "res://src/contracts/".
+The option has no effect if the library is configured to only do runtime validation.

 ## License